Hecke orbits and the Mordell-Lang conjecture in distinguished categories: Applications

 In this subsection, we work with the distinguished category of connected pure Shimura varieties.
-Let us start by considering the case of products of modular curves and see how to recover Theorem 1.8 of \cite{Aslanyan} for $Y(1)^n_\mathbb{C}$.
+Let us start by considering the case of products of modular curves and see how to recover Theorem 1.8 of \cite{Aslanyan} for $Y(1)^n_\mathbb{C}$ from our Theorem \ref{thm:AD1}.